datawowio/k_sequencing_gem/README.md

 ## There are 5 avalable for API
-* Closed question - Answer can be only approved, declined or ban.
+* Closed questions - Answer can be only approved, declined or ban(kenta).
-* Choices - User can set multiple choices for select.
-It can be radio or checkbox.
+* Choices - This model use to ask question with multiple choice.
+Anwser can be one or multiple.
-* Photo tag - User can create box-like overlays on top of your image and assign messages to each box.
+* Photo tags - This model use to create a selection area to find where answer is, by drag the area on image from webpage.
-* Message - User can set messages for answer.
+* Messages - This model allow moderator type the anwser on what they see.
-* Prediction Model - This model use AI to prediction result
+* Predictions - Use AI to prediction the result

 ##### Please see more usage [documentation](docs/documentation.md) for details on our guideline.